 “I do not pray for these alone, but also for those who will believe in Me through their word;”

 b.
-Those who will believe in Me through their word: This shows that Jesus expects that the disciplesí eminent failure would only be temporary.
-Others would hear from them, and come to belief in Jesus through the testimony of the disciples.
+Those who will believe in Me through their word: This shows that Jesus expected that the disciples’ soon failure would be only temporary.
+Others would hear from them, and many would come to belief in Jesus through the testimony of the disciples.

 “That they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.”

 ii.
 We must believe that this prayer was answered, and that they church is one.
 Our failure is in failing to recognize and walk in that divine fact.